Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Introduction

-Our method builds on a prior model \citep{aumentado2019geometric}, the geometrically disentangled VAE (GDVAE), with two major algorithmic improvements: (1) we enhance the ability of the network to factorize rotation, investigating two representation learning approaches that allow the model to correctly discern a canonical rigid orientation, and (2) we replace a simple spectrum regressor with a diffeomorphic flow network.
+Our method builds on a prior model \citep{aumentado2019geometric}, the geometrically disentangled VAE (GDVAE), with two major algorithmic improvements: (1) we enhance the ability of the network to factorize rotation, and (2) we replace a simple spectrum regressor with a diffeomorphic flow network.
+For the first point, we investigate two representation learning approaches that allow the model to discern a canonical rigid orientation, with or without assuming aligned training data.
+The latter change not only guarantees that spectral information is preserved by the mapping (due to the invertibility requirement), but it can be readily applied to generative modelling (due to the tractability of the likelihood calculation) and it permits shape-from-spectrum computations that prevent contaminating learned latent intrinsics with extrinsic information.
 This allows us to define a better training procedure, in which we use a shape-from-spectrum starting point, instead of the initial input shape, thus ensuring that the latent intrinsics cannot access extrinsics.
 These two improvements result in superior disentanglement quality, compared to the prior GDVAE model.